morpho-labs/morpho-certora-tutorials/Pending/DiscountedBuy/README.md

-## How to reproduce

-`make` does not go through, prices are not discounted ?

 ## Questions

-- How to take into account the invariant for rules (like requireInvariant)
+- How to take into account the invariant for rules (like requireInvariant) ?
+- Is it possible to write 1 ether easily ?